achariam/achariam.github.com/red-dot.md

   </figcaption>
 </figure>

 I was immediately fascinated by this small but obvious aesthetic revision.
-I quickly realized, in this case form didn't follow function.
+In this case, form didn't follow function.
 The more expensive steel and edition watches have always had this cap while the cheaper aluminum models did not.
 It was flourish solely in place to signify differentiation.

-The design language of ornamentation is one the pillars of the luxury industry.
+To understand the rational of this decision we must first understand how Apple approaches creating a new product.
+First, they spend an inordinate amount of time understanding the domain.
+Jony Ive, much like Steve Jobs, is known for his [obsessive nature](https://www.wired.com/2015/04/the-apple-watch/) as it applies to design.

+In this research phase, they undoubtedly discovered that the principles of consumer hardware design do not necessarily cross over into the world of horology and fashion—specifically the design language of ornamentation.
 The utility of a certain object doesn't necessarily increase with price.
 A diamond encrusted sapphire vessel doesn't carry liquid better than a plastic water bottle.

-To understand the rational of this decision we turn towards the tightly nit worlds of fashion and horology.
-When entering a new product category Apple always spends an inordinate amount of time understanding the domain it is entering.
-Jony Ive [obsessively](https://www.wired.com/2015/04/the-apple-watch/) studies the domain.

 In any kind of artistic pursuit, it is almost a prerequisite to study the greats that came before you.
 While apocryphal in nature, it is said that Picasso could mimic the work of great artists like Raphael at a very young age.
-It was only after much studying was he able to develop his own sense of expression.
+It was only after much studying and painting, was he able to develop his own form of expression.
 You have to know the rules before you break them.
-This deep understanding translates into care and respect in the design process.
+This deep understanding translates into care and respect in the creation process.
 In this world form is the function.

 This ideology is pervasive across many industries that share similar characteristics.
 Leica's brand is iconic due to their distinct red mark which it has used since 1913.
+It is instantly recognizable.

 <figure>
   <img src="/assets/img/red-dot/leica-silver.jpg" alt="Leica M-System"/>